skeller1/extr/readme.md

 ## Intension

 The Ext.Direct API allows you to call serverside methods within the client side (Javascript).
 This makes the development of complex UI's' easier and more efficient.
+Each Ext Direct Action is routed to the specified Rails controller action.

 Have a look:

 Normal Ajax call with JQuery